 You may be asking yourself, what’s the point?
 The NRCS is just going to do what they want anyways and I have to compete Statewide, so I’ll never get funded.
 That’s not entirely true anymore, it was a truer statement 3 years.
 Since then, NRCS has changed that and the EQIP (Environmental Quality Incentive Program) and CSP (Conservation Stewardship Program) programs are more locally led on what conservation practices are funded.
 So you’re competing more in a 4 county to 15 (ish) county area.

 How can you participate in the LWG?

-Thank you to all who filled out surveys on your opinion on the resource concerns in Cottonwood County.
-We will use this information to help guide the in person meeting on July 22nd!
+Join us at our Local Work Group meeting on June 23rd or fill out a survey by June 10th and return it back to our office (LWG Survey PDF).
+We will use this information to help guide the in person meeting on June 23rd!
 Didn’t get to a survey in time?
 You are welcome to come to our meeting to voice your opinion there on our top resource concerns.